Supreme Court throws out Minnesota ban on voter political apparel

 In another major ruling involving free speech at polling sites, the high court in 1992 upheld a Tennessee law barring the solicitation of votes and the display or distribution of campaign material within 100 feet (30 meters) of a polling place.

 One of the conservative activists who challenged the law, Andy Cilek of the St. Paul-based Minnesota Voters Alliance, was stopped by a poll worker when he showed up on Election Day in 2010 wearing a T-shirt touting the conservative Tea Party movement with the words “Don’t Tread on Me” as well as a button stating, “Please I.D.
 Me.”

 Cilek eventually was allowed to vote.

-Cilek and the others who sued in 2010 to overturn the law said wearing political apparel is an inherently peaceful form of expression.
-Minnesota said the law is applied neutrally and helps prevent confusion or intimidation during voting.

-Minnesota has said it had no record of anyone ever being prosecuted under the law.
+Violators were asked to cover up or remove offending items, and officials were instructed not to bar anyone from voting.
+Minnesota had no record of any prosecutions under the law.

+After the ruling, Cilek said that “we showed that our right to free speech doesn’t stop at the polling place.”

 Reporting by Andrew Chung; Editing by Will Dunham